buzzqw/TUS/OBSS/OBSSv2-eng.md

 In OBSS, your imagination is the only limit.
 Don' \*\*t be afraid to experiment, to test your ideas, and to build characters that are unique and unforgettable.
 You are free to shape your destiny and leave your mark in this world, one dice roll at a time.

-Actions are measured in terms of Actions, and success is based on dice rolls, your proficiency, Feats, and your tactical choices.
+Character activities are measured in Actions, and success is based on dice rolls, proficiency, Feats, and tactical choices.

 Remember: checks can be avoided with intelligence and strategy.
 Exploration, the ability to solve puzzles, and imagination are crucial components of this game.
 Don' \*\*t always look for the solution on the character sheet, use your ingenuity!